mlopezza/stroke-prediction/README.md

 ### Model Performance

--On average the model 3 achieves an F1 score of 0.75, but depending on the fold it's confidene interval ranges between 0.633 and 0.867.
+-On average the model 3 achieves an F1 score of 0.75, but depending on the fold it's confidence interval ranges between 0.633 and 0.867.

 ![alt text](<images/Model Visualizations/model_3_visualization.png>)